rkinas/triton-resources/daily_challange/day1/readme.md

-Below is a complete example of a Triton kernel that adds two vectors element‑wise, along with a comparison to the equivalent PyTorch implementation.
-You can place the following content into your repository’s `README.md` file.

----

 # Vector Addition with Triton and PyTorch

 This repository contains a simple example of how to add two vectors using a custom GPU kernel written in [Triton](https://github.com/openai/triton) and compares the result to a standard PyTorch implementation.
 The result of both implementations is the same.